revel/revel.github.io/manual/routing.md

 First method: Importing routes as-is using the following in the `conf/routes` file:

-    # This is your routes file
+    # mymodule routes
 	module:mymodule

-	# Your other routes
+	# Other routes
 	GET     /        Application.Index
 	GET     /bar     Application.Bar

 Second method: Importing the routes under a prefixed path:

 ~~~
-# This is your routes file
+# mymodule routes with prefix - Must be defined with asterisk `*` for the method
-*       /foo     module:mymodule # Must be defined with asterisk for the method
+*       /foo     module:mymodule

-# Your other routes
+# Other routes
 GET     /        Application.Index
 GET     /bar     Application.Bar
 ~~~